Should Commercial Property Owners Bypass the First Hearing?

 Expediting the appeal is basically the only advantage of bypassing the first level hearing, but it is not always the best financial decision.
 Once a case is assigned to the BOV, the attorneys for the taxing entities now have time to order appraisals and can send discovery requests to the property owners.
 Thus, there are disadvantages.

 By using the commercial bypass option, commercial property owners are automatically agreeing that they lose the first level (BPAAR) hearing.
-Allegheny County has indicated that once a bypass application is filed, the county will then send a notice sustaining the current assessment and the property owner will have to pay a $106.00 appeal fee.
+Allegheny County has indicated that once a bypass application is filed, the county will then send a notice sustaining the current Allegheny County assessment and the property owner will have to pay a $106.00 appeal fee.

 The problem is that the first level hearing is often the best opportunity to obtain the lowest reduction, and it is hard to advise clients that they should consent to losing the first hearing.
 Especially considering, that commercial property owners are given the opportunity to present an appraisal and/or other evidence without ever having to share it with the taxing entities beforehand.
 This means that you gain the element of surprise with your evidence.
 Also, taxing entities will not have any time to prepare for cross-examination of your evidence and typically have zero evidence prepared to present at the BPAAR.

-If you can afford to pay the additional property tax increase, without impacting your own finances or causing financial strain to your tenants, then I prefer to use the entire appeals process and decline the County’s offer to bypass the BPAAR hearing.
+If you can afford to pay the additional property tax increase, without impacting your own finances or causing financial strain to your tenants, then we prefer to use the entire appeals process and decline the County’s offer to bypass the BPAAR hearing.